Eighth Conference of the International Woman Suffrage Alliance: Conference

 A few of the delegates wished to disband the Alliance; a few others desired to change the character of its objects, but by an overwhelming majority it was voted to continue it along the original lines, although broadened, until the women of all countries were enfranchised.
 The Congress was held in the Maison Communale de Plainpalais, the large town hall in a suburb of Geneva, and here one evening its municipality gave a reception to the members.
 The shady gardens and sunny terrace were the scene of many social gatherings.1 The congress opened with a roll call of the suffrage victories and the responses showed the almost unbelievable record that twenty countries had enfranchised their women during the years of the war!
 The Official Report was edited by Miss Chrystal Macmillan, recording secretary of the International Alliance, and the Introduction was a graphic review, which said in part:

 "Despite the difficulties of travel and the fact that only three months' notice had been given the gathering at Geneva was more widely representative than any previous meeting.
 Women were present from thirty-six countries.
 Of the twenty-six affiliated with the Alliance at the time of the last meeting, in 1913, the auxiliaries of nineteen showed their continued vitality by sending fully accredited delegates to Geneva.
 Representatives were also present from the former auxiliaries in Austria and Germany, who were accorded full membership rights.
 The Russian national president, a fugitive from her country, was unable to come but sent her greetings.
 The Belgian society abstained from taking part and from the Polish and Portuguese auxiliaries no answer was received.

 Four countries, Greece, Spain, Argentina and Uruguay, sent delegates from newly formed National Suffrage Societies, which were accepted in the Alliance.
-In addition there were present women from Armenia, the Crimea, Lettonia, Lithuania, Luxembourg, New Zealand, Poland, Turkey and the Ukraine.
+In addition there were present women from Armenia, the Crimea, Latvia, Lithuania, Luxembourg, New Zealand, Poland, Turkey and Ukraine.
 For the first time women from India and Japan came to tell of the beginnings of the organized movement among the women of the East.
 It was only the difficulties of travel which prevented the delegates who had started on their journeys from China, Egypt and Palestine from arriving in time for the congress.
 For the first time more than half the voting delegates represented countries in which women had the full suffrage.
 The consequent increased political importance of the congress was recognized by the governments of the world, of which eighteen in Europe appointed official representatives, and the United States of America and Uruguay of South America.
 The Secretariat of the League of Nations also sent a representative.